MeanTheBean/mtb-lang/README.md

 Run main.py for this to work!
+Read the examples to make your own stuff, no docs currently!